 I have driven to the laid back country town of Wangaratta in Victoria a couple of times in the last few years.
 I count not resist exploring the Alpine Country Region with rolling hills, lakes and rivers.
 Here is my 800 km loop from Melbourne to Alpine Country and Bairnsdale Victoria.

 I booked a car from Melbourne.
 Midweek and long term car rental rates are very low in Melbourne.
 An easier way to reach Wangaratta is to either catch a bus from Melbourne or travel by train.
 The train trip is quite enjoyable and gives a chance to relax and you can enjoy reading a book along the way.
 Get Best Car Rental Rates Online

 Wangaratta gets its reputation as a bustling country town popular for amazing food outlets and a jazz country festival that it hosts annually.
-The town has a very relaxed feel and downtown is relatively small but has a number of quality restaurants, cafes and bars.
+The town has a very relaxed feel and the downtown is relatively small but has a number of quality restaurants, cafes and bars.
 Ovens rivers run through the town adding a nice picturesque layout.
 I stayed in Wangaratta for two nights and explored some local attractions before heading out to the Alpine Country.

 During my stay in Wangaratta, I explored the local heritage building from the 1850s.
 Wangaratta Art Gallery is a great place to explore local art and the history of the region.
 Cycle Tours are quite popular in the region and a number of trails around the region give you an opportunity to explore the countryside, vineyards and eye-catching wilderness.